How does cardiac rehab help?

 - understand your condition

 - recover from your surgery, procedure or heart attack

-- make changes to your lifestyle that will help improve your
+- make changes to your lifestyle that will help improve your heart health

 Who is cardiac rehab for?